forcedotcom/salesforcedx-vscode/packages/salesforcedx-vscode-lwc/README.md

 ## Prerequisites

-Before you set up this extension, make sure that you have [Visual Studio Code](https://code.visualstudio.com/download) v1.26 or later.
+Before you set up this extension

+* Make sure that you have [Visual Studio Code](https://code.visualstudio.com/download) v1.26 or later.

+* Install the [Salesforce Extension Pack](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode) to get all the required dependencies.

 ## Features Provided by This Extension

 * Notification of HTML and JavaScript file errors or compiler warnings

-* Configures ESLint for Lightning web components
+* ESLint configuration for Lightning web components
-    * Errors and warnings appear in Javascript files
+    * Errors and warnings appear in JavaScript files
     * Hover over code to display warning messages
     * Click the displayed message for available code actions